 18. Have an early New Year's Eve celebration with a Noon Year's Eve party at Trumbull Public Library.

-19. Head to Barnes and Noble in Westport and listen to The Story of Ferdinand, the bull who would rather smell flowers than clash heads with others.
+19. Head to Barnes and Noble in Westport and listen to The Legend of Rock, Paper Scissors, the epic tale of the classic game.

 20. Kick off the new year with a hike in Sleeping Giant State Park in Hamden.